mittnamnkenny/fishtales/README.md

 I have tested this application works on the following iOS devices using Safari Version 15.6 browser:

-  - iPhone X, with iPadOS 15.6 installed
+  - iPhone X, with iOS 15.6 installed
   - iPad Air 3, with iPadOS 15.6 installed

 ### Responsiveness